kirshiyin89/cerbos-spring-boot-demo/README.md

 # This is a Demo Project for Demonstrating How to Secure a Spring Boot App Using Cerbos

+### This is a demo project for my article: https://semaphoreci.com/securing-a-spring-boot-application-with-cerbos

 ## How to run this project:

 1. Start Cerbos locally: